 If you’re building a fire pit, choose the location that’s far enough away from the nearest trees, roofline, or anything else you don’t want to go up in flames.
 It should be and an area of your property that you utilize often but not in an enclosed area.

-Nearby trees can pose a major safety concern when building a fire pit or campfire.
+Nearby trees can pose a major security concern when building a fire pit or campfire.
 Fire pit should be at least 10 to 20 feet away from any nearby trees or shrubs.
 You’ll also want to keep the same distance from buildings and roof lines.

 Keep a fire extinguisher and a garden hose handy and within reach of your fire pit.
 Make sure everyone in the family or household understands how to use a fire extinguisher and how you’re planning on using the fire pit.

-Other safety tips about fires and backyards:
+Other protection tips about fires and backyards:

 - Keep fire small and manageable